Call4Cloud | MMP-C | Autopilot | Device Preparation

 Conclusions:

-It’s really important we all know the differences between each method to make sure data on the employee’s old device is removed.
+It’s really important that we all know the differences between each method to ensure that data on the employee’s old device is removed.

 *Please use “The retire or selective wipe” (app protection) method on personally owned mobile devices (BYOD) when the user leaves the company.

-*Please use “Wipe” when you want to re-use the device for the next user.
-It’s the best option to make sure the device is cleaned!
+*Please use “Wipe” when you want to reuse the device for the next user.
+It’s the best option to ensure the device is cleaned!

-*Please use “wipe the device, but keep enrollment state and associated user account” when you still have important data on your Windows device and you need to re-enroll the device.
+*Please use “wipe the device, but keep enrollment state and associated user account” when you still have important data on your Windows device and need to re-enroll it.

-*Please use “Autopilot reset” only when you want to perform a “quick” re-use of the device for the same user.
+*Please use “Autopilot reset” only when you want to reuse the device quickly for the same user.

 So delete Wipe it is!

-2 thoughts on “To Retire or Not to Wipe.
+3 thoughts on “To Retire, To Reset or Not to Wipe.

 1. Very useful information, especially the contexts when these options should be used.
 Great content, as always!